-ROTATION DESCRIPTION Duration: 2 weeks
+ROTATION DESCRIPTION Duration: 2 weeks Call: N/A

-Call: N/A

-Vacation/Educational Leave: Vacation is not permitted on this rotation.
+Leave: Not permitted on this rotation.
 Educational leave totaling one (1) day may be allowed with permission from the College of Medicine and the rotation director.

-Flex Days: Flex Days are permitted with approval from rotation director on this rotation.
+Flex Days: Not permitted on this rotation.